 Reasons to consider genetic testing for cancer

-Additional factors to consider
+Other factors to consider

 Genetic testing has limitations and emotional implications.
+These may include:

 Questions to ask yourself about genetic testing

 Do I have a family history of cancer?